Bricktech2000/Notes/notes/bond-market.md

 # Bond Market

-> a **Bond** is a certificate of indebtedness that specifies the obligation of the borrower to the holder of the bond
+> **definition**: a _Bond_ is a certificate of indebtedness that specifies the obligation of the borrower to the holder of the bond

 ## properties